The Acne-Healing Powers Of Grapefruit

 Grapefruit: seems like nothing special for acne…

-At first glance, however, they’re pretty weak as well.
-For acne, the kings of the nutrient castle are vitamin C and vitamin A with 52% and 23% of the daily allowance respectively.
-Grapefruit thus has minor benefits for oily skin and collagen production, but its close citrus fruit relative the orange beats it with a huge 88% for vitamin C. For vitamin A, there’s dozens of richer foods such as sweet potatoes.
+At first glance, however, they’re pretty weak for clearing acne as well.
+The greatest acne nutrients in grapefruit are vitamin C and vitamin A, with 52% and 23% of the daily allowance respectively.
+Grapefruit therefore has minor benefits for collagen production and oily skin respectively, but its close relative the orange beats it easily, with a whopping 88% for vitamin C. For vitamin A, there’s dozens of richer foods, such as sweet potatoes and carrots.

 The acne benefit which fruits almost always have is antioxidants.
-Pink or red grapefruit has a high score 1548 on the ORAC scale, but actual studies are weak.
-This study seemed like a death knell; whole grapefruit was fed to 69 overweight humans twice daily for six weeks.
-The grapefruit did not significantly reduce oxidative stress.
+Pink or red grapefruit has a high score of 1548 on the ORAC scale, but actual studies are weak.
+This study seemed like a death knell, as whole grapefruit was fed to 69 overweight humans twice daily for six weeks, and resulted in no significant reduction in oxidative stress.

 It was the same story for chronic inflammation, the number one cause of acne.
-This study did observe a 21% in c-reactive protein, the main biomarker of inflammation.
+This study did observe a 21% reduction in C-reactive protein, the main biomarker of inflammation that scientists search for.
 But our first study observed no fall.
-It looks like grapefruit is weak, compared to pineapple where the anti-inflammatory powers calm and soothe all caught in their path.
+It looks like grapefruit is weak, particularly compared to pineapple where the anti-inflammatory powers calm and soothe all caught in their path.

 …but its signature compound is